bovem/bovem.github.io/content/posts/go/file-handling-in-go/index.md

 // This will be executed after main() has ended
 ```

-We can define the functions for closing files & perform other resource cleanup cal, then call them with `defer` keyword to ensure they are executed after our program has finished.
+We can define the functions for closing files & perform other resource cleanup, then call them with `defer` keyword to ensure they are executed after our program has finished.
 The statements will be executed in the reverse order of their declaration.

 # Managing Directories
 The `os` package in Go provides functions analogous to common Linux/Windows commands used for managing directories.

 - `os.Mkdir()`: Similar to the `mkdir` Linux command, it creates the directory given the filepath in string and the octal notation of directory permissions (like `0755`).
-- `os.MkdirAll()`: Creates the complete hierarchy of directories similar to the `mkdir` command executed with `-p` flag.
+- `os.MkdirAll()`: Creates the complete hierarchy of directories similar to the `mkdir` command executed with `--parents` or `-p` flag.
 - `os.RemoveAll()`: Removes directory (including subfolders and files).
 - `os.Getwd()`: Returns the present working directory similar to the `pwd` command.
 - `os.Chdir()`: Changes present working directory.
 Same as the `cd` command.